cloudreve/docs/en/getting-started/install.md

 {% tabs %}
 {% tab title="Linux" %}
-On Linux, simply unpack and execute the main program as follows.
+On Linux, just unpack and execute the main program directly as follows.

 ```bash
 ## Unzip the main program you got